ChessZra/College-Work/CS362/Project-9/README.md

-I forgot to take a video during finals :(
+I forgot to take a video during finals..